Have a question you don't see answered here? Send us an email and we are happy to help.

 Q: Can I get CLE Credit for my pro bono service?

 A: Yes!
 You may claim 1 hour of standard CLE credit for every 6 hours of pro bono legal representation.
-Find out more information on the MN CLE website.
+Find out more information on the Minnesota Board of Continuing Legal Education website.

 Q: Do you have any advice on how to give effective brief advice at legal clinics?